-The Florida motorcycle accident lawyers of Brooks Law Group represent riders who’ve been hurt due to the negligent actions of other drivers, vehicle or parts manufacturers, and government entities who fail to maintain roads and streets.
+The motorcycle accident lawyers in Florida of Brooks Law Group represent riders who’ve been hurt due to the negligent actions of other drivers, vehicle or parts manufacturers and government entities who fail to maintain roads and streets.

 We know that motorcycles, while fun to ride, provide little to no protection for the rider in the event of a crash.
 Because of this, riders can suffer catastrophic and even fatal injuries in crashes.